Victorian Railways E type carriage: Post-Standard Gauge alterations

 In 1959 8BE was destroyed in a crash in South Australia.
 The next to be withdrawn were Glenelg, Barwon, 5BE, 40BE, & 43BE from the Joint Stock fleet in 1967, and these were scrapped at Islington workshops, followed by the VR-owned E-type carriages 17AE, 11BE, & 9ABE in 1970.
 2BG was destroyed in a collision at Glenorchy in February 1971.
 41BE was condemned in 1972 and stored in 1974 awaiting scrapping, also at Islington.
 Around the same time, 1CE, 2CE, 3CE, 4CE, 26CE, 27CE, 3D, & 4D were all withdrawn, and condemned/scrapped over the following year.
 3D & 4D were withdrawn from the Overland but kept in service, occasionally being used on mail trains to and from Port Pirie.
 When they were finally withdrawn from that service the bodies were scrapped, but the underframes and bogies were retained for movements around workshop sites of beams and other heavy loads; the frame (with floor) and bogies from an unidentified BE carriage were also used for this purpose.
 The frames are also thought to have been used for beam transfers during road overbridge replacements, until one of the frames was overloaded and folded.
 A handful of carriages were scrapped from then on to 1974.

 In 1970 the Victorian Railways abolished the term "Second Class", and replaced it with "Economy".
 Carriages of that class were initially unmarked, but by 1972 this caused enough confusion to require marking carriages as "ECONOMY" at the relevant entrances, starting with the composite carriages.

+On 12 July 1972, 31AE was scrapped at Newport Workshops.
+The cedar body was removed and burned, but the underframe and bogies were retained and bolsters were welded on.
+The frame was then used within the workshops compound, with text painted on the side “This underframe to be used to transport plates between 7 road west and boiler shop for FQX program”.
+As of June 1972, there was an expectation that on 21 December 1972, all six joint-stock CE vans (1-4, 26-27) would be withdrawn and scrapped after an extended period of storage at Islington.